C0deWiser/exiftool/README.md

     ->getAttributeByJsonName('dataMining')->enum();
 ```

-For example, this is allowed values for `modelReleaseStatus` attribute:
+For example, this is enum values for `modelReleaseStatus` attribute:

 ```php
 [